 The title means Yearning and this tattooed rocker gives his all to a song in his native tongue which could struggle.

 Sounding a little like a James Bond theme, this is a bit too dark for us but we think this is classy enough for juries to go for and could well find its audience also in the public vote.
-We can see Belgium’s relatively recent run of Eurovision success continuing with this.
+A troubled rehearsal period sees us substitute in Austria for Belgium.

 5. CZECH REPUBLIC Mikolas Josef Lie To Me PREDICTION: Qualifier

 A pleasant surprise from a country which often doesn’t do well at Eurovision.
 This reminds of last year’s Moldovan surprise success and while it’s a strong song that should grace the final, its success there will depend much upon Mikolas’s charisma and vocal.

 Delicate yet forgettable middle-of-the-road plodder with a worthy lyric.